Dice

 ★ "Jeet yet?" is as much about friendliness and hospitality as it is about food.
 In many Southern households it’s the first question you hear walking through the door. ★

-A classic example of elision - compressing words in fast speech.
-Documented in the Dictionary of American Regional English as chiefly South, South Midland, and Appalachian.
-Its roots go back at least to the late 19th century in dialect writing.
+A classic example of elision-compressing words in fast speech.
+Chiefly South, South Midland, and Appalachian, with roots going back at least to the late 19th century in dialect writing.

 Still widely used in Southern and Appalachian talk, especially among older speakers.
 Outside the region it’s often recognized as a humorous or stereotypical rendering of rural speech but is rooted in genuine everyday language.